w3c/wai-tutorials/source/forms/notifications.html.erb.md

 In some cases it does not make sense to check input as it is being typed by the user, because it would display error messages most of the time.
 This is often the case when data needs to be entered in a particular format, such as a date.

 In the example below, the user is expected to provide an expiry date.
 The input is checked when the user leaves the form field.
-That is, when the focus is removed from the form field and the “blur” event is triggered for the element, for example when the tab key is used to move to the focus to the submit button.
+That is, when the focus is removed from the form field and the “blur” event is triggered for the element, for example, when the tab key is used to move to the focus to the submit button.

 {::nomarkdown}
 <%= sample_start %>